klaaspieter/apollo-link-fake/README.md

 };
 ```

-This is an example of a test using `apollo-mock-link`:
+This is an example of a test using `apollo-link-fake`:

 ```typescript
 const { getByText } = render(